rinfield/cdk-deno/README.md

-# Welcome to your CDK TypeScript project
+# Welcome to CDK Deno project

-This is a blank project for CDK development with TypeScript.
+This is a sample project for CDK development with Deno.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.